top of page

 Advanced Year

-• 5 days of classroom instruction designed to broaden expertise in response to the varied needs of dyslexic students
+• 5 classroom instructional days designed to broaden expertise in response to the varied needs of dyslexic students

 • Exposure to additional domains including writing, executive functioning, and assessment